 9th Circuit Nixes 10 Federal Prosecutions For Medical Marijuana

 August 22, 2016 (Fault Lines) — The U.S. Ninth Circuit Court of Appeals has ruled that the U.S. Department of Justice cannot use federal monies to prosecute people who have complied with state law when it comes to medical marijuana.
-The Court sided with ten defendants who were facing time in the Bureau of Prisons for purportedly growing and distributing medical marijuana.
+The Court sided with ten defendants who were facing time in the Bureau of Prisons for purportedly growing and distributing medical marijuana, or the products made with it via a rosin press or other methods available.
+This shows how times are changing and how marijuana is becoming more popular in society.
+Perhaps America is making a change towards legalizing marijuana, as Canada has, with $99 oz canada based weed available from legal dispensaries and online sites.

 Weed smoking clients are thus dejected when a defense attorney tells them that while possession of weed for personal use is legal in a few states, it is nonetheless a federal crime to possess it, notwithstanding the odds of getting caught and charged by the federal government.
 Client, meet the Supremacy Clause of the U.S. Constitution.